oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 The allowed set transformations are defined in this section as well as in the section on [Hierarchical Transformations](#HierarchicalTransformations).

 Service-defined bound functions that take a collection of instances of a structured type as their binding parameter and return a collection of instances of a structured type MAY be used as set transformations within `$apply`.
 Further transformations can follow the bound function.
 The parameter syntax for bound function segments is identical to the parameter syntax for bound functions in resource path segments or `$filter` expressions.
-See [section 7.6](#ModelFunctionsasSetTransformations) for an example.
+See [section 7.7](#ModelFunctionsasSetTransformations) for an example.

 If a data service that supports `$apply` does not support it on the collection identified by the request resource path, it MUST fail with `501 Not Implemented` and a meaningful human-readable error message.

 On resource paths ending in `/$count` the system query option `$apply` is evaluated on the set identified by the resource path without the `/$count` segment, the result is the plain-text number of items in the result of `$apply`.
 This is similar to the combination of `/$count` and `$filter`.

-During serialization of the result of `$apply`, declared properties and dynamic properties are represented as defined by the response format.
+During serialization of the result of `$apply` declared properties and dynamic properties are represented as defined by the response format.
 Other properties have been aggregated away and are not represented in the response.
 The entities returned in the request examples in the following sections that involve aggregation are therefore transient.

 ## <a name="FundamentalsofInputandOutputSets" href="#FundamentalsofInputandOutputSets">3.1 Fundamentals of Input and Output Sets</a>

-(The definitions of italicized terms made in this section are used throughout this text, always with a hyperlink to this section.)
+The definitions of italicized terms made in this section are used throughout this text, always with a hyperlink to this section.

 ### <a name="TypeStructureandContextURL" href="#TypeStructureandContextURL">3.1.1 Type, Structure and Context URL</a>

 All input sets and output sets in one transformation sequence are collections of the _input type_, that is the entity type or complex type of the first input set, or in other words, of the resource to which the transformation sequence is applied.
 The input type is determined by the entity model element identified within the metadata document by the context URL of that resource [OData-Protocol, section 10](#ODataProtocol).
 Individual instances in an input or output set can have a subtype of the input type.
-(See [example 69](#subinputtype).)
+(See [example 70](#subinputtype).)
 The transformation sequence given as the `$apply` system query option is applied to the resource addressed by the resource path.
 The transformations defined below can have nested transformation sequences as parameters, these are then applied to resources that can differ from the current input set.

 The _structure_ of an instance that occurs in an input or output set is defined by the names of the structural and navigation properties that the instance contains.
 Instances of an input type can have different structures, subject to the following rules:
 - Declared properties of the input type or a nested or related type thereof or of a subtype of one of these MUST have their declared type and meaning when they occur in an input or output set.
 - Single- or collection-valued primitive properties addressed by a property path starting at a non-transient entity MUST keep their values from the addressed resource path collection throughout the transformation sequence.
 Likewise, single- or collection-valued navigation property paths starting at a non-transient entity MUST keep addressing the same non-transient entities as in the addressed resource path collection.
 - Instances in an output set need not have all declared or dynamic properties that occurred in the input set.
 - Instances in an output set can have dynamic properties that did not occur in the input set.
-The name for such a dynamic property is called an alias, it is a SimpleIdentifier (see [OData-CSDL, section 17.2](#ODataCSDL)).
+The name for such a dynamic property is called an alias, it is a simple identifier (see [OData-CSDL, section 17.2](#ODataCSDL)).
 Aliases MUST differ from names of declared properties in the input type, from names of properties in the first input set, and from names of properties in the current input set.
 Aliases in one collection MUST also differ from each other.

 Here is an overview of the structural changes made by different transformations:
 - During [aggregation](#BasicAggregation) or [nest](#Transformationnest), many instances are replaced by one instance, properties that represent the aggregation level are retained, and others are replaced by dynamic properties holding the aggregate value of the many instances or a transformed copy of them.